Moderately large pull requests fail because inefficient use of reviewer_data_json column in pull_requests table

 Interestingly after doing so reviewer pane still seems to have all the info it had before?

-#5 Updated by Redmine Integration 12 days ago
+Updated by Redmine Integration over 3 years ago

 - Status changed from In Progress to Resolved